 Do you need entire library books scanned for use with assistive technology?

-Assistive & Adaptive technology equipment in Parks Library
+3. Supportive technology available in Parks Library

 Merlin LCD Magnifier